OCR-D/ocrd-website/site/en/models.md

 ## Tesstrain

-For training Tesseract models, ['tesstrain'](https://github.com/tesseract-ocr/tesstrain) can be used.
-As it is not included in 'ocrd_all', you will still have to install it, first.
+For training Tesseract models, [`tesstrain`](https://github.com/tesseract-ocr/tesstrain) can be used.
+As it is not included in `ocrd_all`, you will still have to install it, first.
 For information on the setup and the training process itself see the [Readme](https://github.com/tesseract-ocr/tesstrain) in the GithHub Repository.

 ## okralact

-While 'tesstrain' only allows you to train models for Tesseract, with ['okralact'](https://github.com/OCR-D/okralact) you can train models for four engines compatible with OCR-D - namely Tesseract, Ocropus, Kraken and Calamari - at once.
+While `tesstrain` only allows you to train models for Tesseract, with [`okralact`](https://github.com/OCR-D/okralact) you can train models for four engines compatible with OCR-D - namely Tesseract, Ocropus, Kraken and Calamari - at once.
 Especially if you want to use several OCR engines for your workflows or are not sure which OCR engine will give you the best results, this might be particularly effective for you.
-Just like 'tesstrain' it is not included in 'ocrd_all', meaning you will still have to install it, first.
+Just like `tesstrain` it is not included in `ocrd_all`, meaning you will still have to install it, first.
 For information on the setup and the training process itself see the [Readme](https://github.com/OCR-D/okralact) in the GithHub Repository.